310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 He just finished with the battle against Valkyrie, and thus requires time to recuperate from the fatigue…

-… That’s why, in the meantime, we Akatsuki will support the war front.
+…That’s why, in the meantime, we Akatsuki will support the war front.

 In fact, it *must* be us who eradicate Shinkai Kanata.
 {% endbubble %}

 {% bubble Kuro past %}
-… What d’you mean?
+…What d’you mean?
 {% endbubble %}

 {% bubble Keito v2 %}